OHI-Science/ohi-science.github.io/index.md

 <br><a href="http://www.youtube.com/watch?feature=player_embedded&amp;v=v8Dtke2y2uE" target="_blank">Install and Explore the Ocean Health Index Toolbox App<br><img src="http://img.youtube.com/vi/v8Dtke2y2uE/mqdefault.jpg" alt="Install and Explore the Ocean Health Index Toolbox App" border="2"/></a><br>
 or directly download the [Windows Media Video](http://ohi.nceas.ucsb.edu/video/ohi_app_install_explore.wmv) (29 MB)

 While not necessary, we recommend using [RStudio](http://www.rstudio.com/ide/) as your R interface for syntax highlighting of code and overall integrated development environment.
+To learn more about R, we've compiled some resources on [Learning R](/pages/learning_r.html).

 If you are interested in creating a custom OHI analysis scenario specific to a country, you may want to start with these tips on how to [Create Regions](/pages/create_regions.html).